 While many national forests and Bureau of Land Management lands allow off-leash hiking, check and follow the rules at each location.
 Regardless of regulations, it's a good idea to keep your pets leashed where predators are present and during hunting season.
 Uncontrolled dogs can be a danger to themselves as well as other visitors.

 Be mindful of how changing weather conditions can impact the trail.
 Rain can make rocks slippery.
 A dog can quickly overheat in weather that might not seem that warm to you.
-Richardson also recommends packing a collapsible bowl and plenty of water to ensure that your dog stays hydrated.
+It's a good idea to pack a collapsible bowl and plenty of water to ensure that your dog stays hydrated.

 Bring some basic trail first aid in case your dog suffers an injury like a cut paw.
 You may want to invest in some dog booties for rocky scrambles.
 And don't forget to pack a dog bed for comfort and relaxation during the drive home!

-One more word of advice from Richardson: if you are planning to visit a freshwater lake or river, check the water quality conditions beforehand to be sure it is safe.
-For example, algae blooms in Rock Creek Park during the summer sometimes result in unsafe conditions that make dogs sick after they drink it.
+If you are planning to visit a freshwater lake or river, check the water quality conditions beforehand to be sure it is safe.
+For example, algae blooms during the summer sometimes result in unsafe conditions that make dogs sick after they drink it.

 Leave No Trace